greenelab/deep-review/sections/04_study.md

 could be to introduce a multimodal model that, in addition to sequence data, incorporates cell-line specific features such as chromatin accessibility, DNA methylation, or gene expression.
-Without cell-specific features, another solution could be to use domain adaptation methods where we train our model on a source cell type and use unsupervised feature extraction methods to predict on a target cell type. [@tag:Qin2017_onehot] predicts binding in new cell type-TF pairs, but the cell types must be in the training set for other TFs besides the target TF.
-A more general domain transfer model across cell types would be more useful.
+Without cell-specific features, another solution could be to use domain adaptation methods where the model trains on a source cell type and uses unsupervised feature extraction methods to predict on a target cell type.
+TFImpute [@tag:Qin2017_onehot] predicts binding in new cell type-TF pairs, but the cell types must be in the training set for other TFs besides the target TF.
+This is a step in the right direction, but a more general domain transfer model across cell types would be more useful.

 Critically, deep learning can also provide useful biological insights into TF